laurie-hedge/tinyqv-dwarf-peripheral/docs/info.md

 Next, write the code of the program to the PROGRAM_CODE register in a loop.
 These writes can consist of 1, 2, or 4 bytes at a time, but all bytes must be part of the program.
 It is suggested to write as much of the program as possible using 4 byte writes, and only use 2 and 1 byte chunks for the remaining bytes at the tail of the program.

 As the program is written, the peripheral may raise interrupts in a few cases.
-First, if the program hits a long running instruction and so cannot keep up with the speed of writes to PROGRAM_CODE, it will raise an interrupt and set STATUS to STATUS_BUSY until all instructions received so far have been executed.
-The interrupt handler should poll STATUS until it reads a value other than STATUS_BUSY before continuing.
+First, if the program hits a long running instruction and so cannot keep up with the speed of writes to PROGRAM_CODE, it will raise an interrupt and set STATUS to STATUS_BUSY.
+The interrupt handler should poll STATUS until it reads a value other than STATUS_BUSY.
+If the new status is STATUS_PAUSED, then the program should write any value to STATUS to continue execution.
+For any other status, the program should handle this exactly the same as if this were the original status of of the interrupt.

 Second, when the program asks to emit a row of the line table, an interrupt will be raised with the STATUS set to STATUS_EMIT_ROW.
 This will pause the execution of the program, even if valid bytes still remain.
-This gives the interrupt handler the change to read the abstract machine state from the AM registers and emit a row.
+This gives the interrupt handler the chance to read the abstract machine state from the AM registers and emit a row.
 To continue execution, write any value to STATUS.

 Third, if a program hits an unknown instruction, it will raise an interrupt and set STATUS to STATUS_ILLEGAL.
 This error is unrecoverable.
 The program should be abandoned and the chip should be configured for its next program with a new write to PROGRAM_HEADER.